 Due to advancing social media usage clarity between what publicity and marketing are has become blurred.
 Many now use the terms synonymously however, they fulfil different functions, or should.
 This article aims to clarify the issue and help authors in particular understand how to employ each.
 Note: Though it is principally authors this is being … More The Difference between Publicity and Marketing

+This competition has closed.
+Nevertheless, Writer’s Digest continues to run frequent competitions.
+Click the icon below to access information.
 In January 2020 notice was given, due to lack of interest, competition notifications would no longer be published in this website.
 To date that policy has been adhered to.
-However, details of a new awards competition have recently come to light.
-A competition, that due to its nature, may be more relevant to, and of … More Writer’s Digest – Personal Essay Awards Competition
+However, details of a new awards competition … More Writer’s Digest – Personal Essay Awards Competition

 Upon reading or hearing the word ‘platform’, most people will immediately think of a railway station or the raised area upon which a speaker stands.
 It is the latter concept that holds most relevance for this discussion.
 Though this is primarily aimed toward new, inexperienced, authors those already upon their author career path may find … More What is an Author Platform?